-The school remains open with minimal staffing in order to accommodate ONLY the children of critical workers and a few pupils identified by the govenment.
+The school remains open for the children of critical workers and a few pupils within specific groups identified by the govenment.

-All other pupils should remain at home and observe the 'lockdown' rules.
+All other pupils have been remaining at home and observing the 'lockdown' rules.

-We will use MVCPost to update parents about the school closure or re-opening, as well as more general news about the school.
+We will use MVCPost to update parents about the school re-opening, as well as more general news about the school.
 These will be general emails and not require responses.

 If pupils or parents need to contact a teacher about a learning matter, please use the contact list linked from this page.